-The National Highway Traffic Safety Administration (NHTSA) has said that it will require new commercial trucks to be equipped with electronic stability control systems starting in 2017.
+The National Highway Traffic Safety Administration (NHTSA) has required new commercial trucks to be equipped with electronic stability control systems since 2017.
 The agency said the mandate could prevent more than 1,700 crashes annually.

 In an effort to further increase safety, the National Transportation Research Board has recommended that the federal government mandate forward-collision-avoidance systems on all new motor vehicles, including large trucks.

-"This is all technology that should create a safer environment for professional drivers and the motoring public," said Chuck Pagesy, Director of Safety for Penske Truck Leasing.
+"This is all technology that should create a safer environment for professional drivers and the motoring public," Pagesy said.

 or contact us to learn how Penske Truck Leasing can help you.